tmtmtm/bashible/docs/add_line.md

 ##### add_line LINE PATH

-Add a line into the file unless the line has been found already (somewhere in the file).
+Add a line into a file unless the line has been aleady found somewhere in the file.

 ```bash
 @ Editing sshd_config